 Our Analysis and Test Results

 Baby Jogger launched in 1984 with a desire to go jogging with babies.
 With a lack of potential jogging options, a couple of parents designed the first stroller specifically for jogging.
 From its inception, the Baby Jogger company has offered a variety of strolling options for versatile activities, even those outside of jogging.
 In 2015, the company was bought by the Newell Rubbermaid company, and they continue to produce popular stroller options, though very few you can still use for jogging.

 Ease of Use

-This stroller does offer an adjustable leg rest that has multiple lengths in addition to angle options.
-The fabric on the leg and foot rest looks durable, but neither is padded for added comfort.
-The Select also offers an adjustable seat back recline that can be operated with one hand and one button for super easy adjustment.
-It has a recline range of 62.6 to 19.6 degrees.
+This stroller has an adjustable leg rest with multiple lengths and angle options.
+The fabric on the leg and footrest looks durable, but neither has padding.
+The Select has an adjustable seat back recline that operates with one hand and one button.
+This stroller can convert to a double stroller.

 For pushing and turning on the pavement and other flat surfaces you could feel the extra weight and size of the Select.
-It is harder to push than its siblings, and we had difficulty in tight space.
-Pushing this stroller with one hand is not possible through tighter spaces, but do-able in the wide open where precision isn't necessary.
+It is harder to push than its siblings, and we had difficulty in tight spaces.
 The handle adjustment button is in the center of the handlebar, and this makes pushing with one hand awkward.
+Pushing this stroller with one hand is not possible through tighter spaces, but do-able in the wide-open where precision isn't necessary.
 The longer wheelbase makes it difficult to turn sharply, resulting in obstacle bumping and trouble course correcting.
 This stroller rolls surprisingly well over non-flat surfaces, but the added weight makes it harder to turn and negotiate.
 However, thanks to the longer handle, the stairs weren't too bad, and despite its heft, there was little flex.

 Weight and Folded Size